-- Realize their responsibility to the total school program and to adhering to the philosophies and objectives as stated in this handbook. - Recognize coaching as teaching in its truest form. - Provide a positive role model for student athletes. - Participation in a sport implies a commitment to your coaches, teammates, and your school. - Work with individuals and team toward the goal of "improvement." - Conduct oneself in the highest professional manner. - Give careful consideration to the physical condition of our athletes at all times, including follow-up on injured athletes.
-Deal fairly with each student athlete and be responsive to individual needs and concerns. - Recognize that loyalty to fellow coaches, teachers, the school and community is an important ingredient for a successful athletic program. - Recognize all programs below the varsity level as developmental activities for the individual and the team concept as well.
+- Realize their responsibility to the total school program and to adhering to the philosophies and objectives as stated in this handbook. - Recognize coaching as teaching in its truest form. - To be a positive role model for student athletes. - Work with individuals and team toward the goal of "improvement." - Conduct oneself in the highest professional manner. - Give careful consideration to the physical condition of our athletes at all times, including follow-up on injured athletes. - Deal fairly with each student athlete and be responsive to individual needs and concerns. - Work collaboratively with fellow coaches, teachers, the school and community is an important ingredient for a successful athletic program. - Recognize all programs below the varsity level as developmental activities for the individual and the team concept as well.